This easy Crock Pot Pepper steak is made with tender beef strips, peppers, onion and a tomato based sauce. The flavor is amazing!

-- 1/4 cup hot water
+- ¼ cup hot water

-- 1 tbsp . cornstarch
+- 1 tbsp cornstarch

-- 1/2 tsp . red pepper flakes
+- ½ tsp red pepper flakes

-- 1 large green pepper cut into strips
+- 1 large green pepper, cut into strips

-- 1 large red pepper cut into strips
+- 1 large red pepper, cut into strips

-- 1 small yellow onion sliced
+- 1 small yellow onion, sliced

 - Heat up vegetable oil in a large skillet over high heat.
 You want to get that oil heated up.
 It should be screaming hot.

 - Carefully place half the beef strips into hot pan.
 Brown beef strips on both sides.
 They should be sizzling when you put them in the pan.
 It should only take about a minute per side.
 Do not cook through, just brown the outside.

 - Once they are all browned, transfer beef to crock pot.

 - In a small bowl, crush and mix bouillon cube with hot water until dissolved.
 Then stir in cornstarch until dissolved.
 Pour this slurry into the crock pot with the beef.

 - Add stewed tomatoes, red pepper flakes, Teriyaki (or soy) sauce and sugar.

 - Give it all a quick stir.
 Then cover and cook on on low for 6 to 8 hours.